Dead or Alive 2: Development and release

-The graphics and gameplay were enhanced and based on a better game engine than the one used in the first game.
-Running on the Sega NAOMI arcade board, it allowed the characters and stages to appear less angular and more detailed.
-A popular and commonly discussed feature, one credited to Tomonobu Itagaki, was the level of graphical detail Tecmo put into the animated breasts of the female characters, as Tecmo went so far as to create a physics engine dedicated entirely to the animation of the female characters' breasts.Dead or Alive 2 used the song "Exciter" by Bomb Factory in its opening sequence.
+Dead or Alive 2 featured the song "Exciter" by punk band, Bomb Factory, in its opening sequence.
 Also used as a background track was "Deadly Silence Beach" and "Clumsy Bird".
-Both "Exciter" and "Deadly Silence Beach" can be found on the self-titled mini-album Bomb Factory and on the Dead or Alive 2 Soundtrack.
+Both "Exciter" and "Deadly Silence Beach" can be found on the self-titled mini-album, Bomb Factory, and on the Dead or Alive 2 Original Sound Trax ~PlayStation 2 Version~.
+"Clumsy Bird" can be found on the album, Break Up.